Fashion, Trees, and Convolutions: Part III - Convolutions

 Fashion, Trees, and Convolutions: Part II - Baseline

 In this mini-series of posts, I will describe a hyper-parameter tuning experiment on the fashion-mnist dataset.
 In the Part I, I described the workflow to create the data for my experiments.
 In this post, I describe creating the baseline and a guided hyper-parameter tuning method.
 The Baseline For any modeling tasks, I always like to create a baseline model as a starting point.
-Typically, this will be a relatively basic model in nature. ...
-Read more
+Typically, this will be a relatively basic model in nature.
+This serves three very important purposes: ...

 Fashion, Trees, and Convolutions: Part I - Data Crunch

 In this mini-series of posts, I will describe a hyper-parameter tuning experiment on the fashion-mnist dataset.
 Hyper-paramater tuning is a very important aspect of training models in machine learning.
 Particularly with neural networks, where the architecture, optimizer and data can be subject to different parameters.
-When developing machine learning solutions, there is an interative cycle that can be adopted to enable fast iteration, continous targeted improvements, and testing of the solution - as with any other software systems problems. ...
-Read more
+When developing machine learning solutions, there is an interative cycle that can be adopted to enable fast iteration, continous targeted improvements, and testing of the solution - as with any other software systems problems.
+However, in practice, those iterations can cease as soon as there is a workable solution is in place.
+And more often than not, that workable solution runs on an initial guess of the right paramters.
+Thus, little to no hyper-paramter tuning takes place. ...

 These Past Weeks in Science & Tech - 002

 In this May’s edition of “These Past Weeks in Science & Tech”, I’ll be discussing /R Biological Data Stores Our bodies are walking a library of information.
 From chemical processes that regulate our biological functions, to experiences imprinted in our minds through exeprience, our cells somehow manage to store, access, and use information.
-So, it is no surpise that we should turn to biology to find the next generation of storage. ...
-Read more
+So, it is no surpise that we should turn to biology to find the next generation of storage.
+Researchers Yaniv Erlich, from Columbia University, and Dina Zielinski the New York Genome Center, have come up with a method to successfully convert binary data into DNA strands, storing up to 2MB. ...

 These Past Weeks in Science & Tech - 001

 I tend to read quite a bit.
 I read journals, blogs, and sites on technology, AI, learning (with and without machines), and technology.
 These include renowed ones, like ACM Tech News, MIT News and Technology Review, and aleatory ones that I find on the web through platforms like Medium.
 As someone who enjoys reading, and writing, I figured I could use summary notes on the things I learn about.
-And so, I decided to do that on this blog. ...
-Read more
+And so, I decided to do that on this blog.
+This is the first edition of what I am labeling as a “summary notes” type of posts, which I will be writing every few weeks. ...

 Pokémon Go: A Killer Catch